headmelted/codebuilds/README.md

 an amd64 system and, if so, use the official Microsoft insiders builds instead.
 If you experience any difficulty with this change, please raise an issue and provide the full error log.

-This repository hosts a fork of [VS Code](https://code.visualstudio.com) that has been modified to produce cross-compiled packages for ARM architectures.
+This repository hosts a soft fork of [VS Code](https://code.visualstudio.com) that has been modified to produce cross-compiled packages for ARM architectures.

-These can be found under the [Releases](https://github.com/headmelted/codebuilds/releases) section.
+These packages can be found under the [Releases](https://github.com/headmelted/codebuilds/releases) section.

 In addition, the **docs** directory contains a series of scripts to help users to install VS Code onto Chromebooks, by using Crouton to establish a **chroot** environment and display the window on Chrome OS.